electron/electron/docs/api/web-frame-main.md

 #### `frame.routingId` _Readonly_

 An `Integer` representing the unique frame id in the current renderer process.
-Distinct WebFrame instances that refer to the same underlying frame will have the same `routingId`.
+Distinct `WebFrameMain` instances that refer to the same underlying frame will have the same `routingId`.